-Triptych is an interactive Lovecraftian inspired tale of two brothers, and their history in the occult.
-Their fate is interwoven between journeys through a lost civilization in history; in the crypts of ancient necromancers; in the frozen mountains of a sleepy village.
+Triptych is an interactive Lovecraftian inspired tale of two brothers and their history in the occult.
+Their fate is interwoven between journeys through a lost civilization in history; the crypts of ancient necromancers; in the frozen mountains of a sleepy village.

 Dark Craft Studios extends special thanks to these contributors, or are not strict parts of the team.
 Thank you all so much!

 Hanger34 - For his stellar Flash Rendered custom UI

 Alan Grant - Graphics Artist (All Book Papers)

 Followers of Triptych and Dark Craft Studios, it has been two years since I've announced my footing and placement in the world of game design and weird fiction writing.
 I've been busy, very busy, keeping the threads intact and curing them with time.
 As you know, Triptych was lost to a double HDD failure in a RAID accident (due to lightning, despite my best efforts of protection) and I had no had any truly safe cloud backup storage present on a project/engine so old.
 I took time off this winter and autumn to review and revise the screenplay, and finding it much to my liking, have decided that I cannot leave the bones unburied.
 I will complete Triptych up through the year and fulfill my years old promise on delivering an aesthetic and uncompromising lovecraftian tale for Cryengine2 -- a swan song, of sorts, of this chapter of my development life.

 I have completed Chapter 1 entirely by utilizing captions and subtitles.
 There are no VA's currently attached to the project as both declined a return, and professed a disinterest in the genre (having moved on to quieter, greener pastures of writing.)